RBF-HS: Recursive Best-First Hitting Set Search: Recursive Best-First Hitting Set Search (RBF-HS)

 \subsubsection{Trivial Cases}

 At the beginning (line~\ref{algoline:rbfhs:initialize_mD_mC_f}), RBF-HS initializes the solution list of found minimal diagnoses $\mD$ and the list of already computed minimal conflicts $\mC$.
 Then, two trivial cases are checked, i.e., whether no diagnoses exist for $\dpi$ (lines~\ref{algoline:rbfhs:mc=emptyset}--\ref{algoline:rbfhs:return_mD_1}), or if the empty set is the only diagnosis for $\dpi$ (lines~\ref{algoline:rbfhs:mc='no_conflict'}--\ref{algoline:rbfhs:return_mD_2}).
-Note, the former case applies iff the empty set is a conflict for $\dpi$, which implies that $\mo\setminus\emptyset = \mo$ is not a diagnosis for $\dpi$ by the Duality Property (cf.\ Sec.~\ref{sec:basics}), which in turn means that no diagnosis can exist since diagnoses are subsets of $\mo$ and each superset of a diagnosis must be a diagnosis as well (weak fault model, cf.\ Sec.~\ref{sec:basics}).
+The former case applies iff the empty set is a conflict for $\dpi$, which implies that $\mo\setminus\emptyset = \mo$ is not a diagnosis for $\dpi$ by the Duality Property (cf.\ Sec.~\ref{sec:relationship_conflicts_diagnoses}), which in turn means that no diagnosis can exist since every diagnosis is a subset of $\mo$ and all supersets of diagnoses are diagnoses as well (weak fault model, cf.\ Sec.~\ref{sec:diagnosis_problem}).
 The latter case holds iff there is no conflict at all for $\dpi$, i.e., in particular, $\mo$ is not a conflict, which is why $\mo\setminus\mo = \emptyset$ is a diagnosis by the Duality Property, and consequently no other \emph{minimal} diagnosis can exist.

-If none of these trivial cases is given, the call of \textsc{findMinConflict} (line~\ref{algoline:rbfhs:findMinConflict}) returns a non-empty minimal conflict $\mc$ (line~\ref{algoline:rbfhs:add_mc_to_mC} is reached), which entails by the Hitting Set Property (cf.\ Sec.~\ref{sec:basics}) that a non-empty (minimal) diagnosis will exist.
-For later reuse (recall from Sec.~\ref{sec:MBD}: conflict computation is an expensive operation), $\mc$ is added to the computed conflicts $\mC$, and then the recursive sub-procedure RBF-HS' is called (line~\ref{algoline:rbfhs:call_RBFHS'}).
-The arguments passed to RBF-HS' are the root node $\emptyset$, its $f$-value, and the initial bound set to $-\infty$.
+If none of these trivial cases is given, the call of \textsc{findMinConflict} (line~\ref{algoline:rbfhs:findMinConflict}) returns a non-empty minimal conflict $\mc$ (line~\ref{algoline:rbfhs:add_mc_to_mC} is reached), which entails by the Hitting Set Property (cf.\ Sec.~\ref{sec:relationship_conflicts_diagnoses}) that a non-empty (minimal) diagnosis will exist.
+For later reuse, $\mc$ is added to the computed conflicts $\mC$, and then the recursive sub-procedure RBF-HS' is called (line~\ref{algoline:rbfhs:call_RBFHS'}).
+The arguments passed to RBF-HS' are the root node $\node_0 := \emptyset$, its $f$-value, and the initial bound set to $-\infty$.